abivia/wp-shortlinks/abivia-shortlinks/README.md

 ### Creating Short Links
 1. Go to Custom Link Shortener in your admin menu
+2. In settings select the prefix for your short links and your IP lookup provider.
+Note: the ipapi.co provider will allow a limited number of lookups without a key.
-2. Enter:
+3. Enter:
    - Your preferred alias (e.g., "product")
    - Destination URL(s) (one per line for rotation)
-3. Optional: Enable rotation or set a password
+4. Optional: Enable rotation or set a password
-4. Click "Create Short Link"
+5. Click "Create Short Link"

 ### Viewing Analytics
 1. Go to Custom Link Shortener → Analytics